genefever/bingle/README.md

 - ### pip install

-  After you have your Python environment set up, then from the `bingle/` project root directory, run
+  After you have your Python environment set up, then from the `bingle/` project root directory, run:

         $ pip install -r requirements.txt